-Water is our common heritage that belongs to all of us and is owned by no one.
+An indispensable tool to assure the Great Lakes remain healthy, public and protected is the public trust doctrine, and this is FLOW’s foundation.
 Applying public trust policies to our current threats, FLOW and other partners will work together to preserve this heritage and chart a new and better course for our generation and generations to come.

-We believe our work is inspiring growing conversations about using the public trust as an overarching framework to ensure long-term protection of our air, water, and land resources.
+The health of the Great Lakes hangs in the balance, and citizens and leaders are looking for viable long-term policies to improve and protect these common waters.
+Our work is inspiring growing conversations about using the public trust as an overarching framework to ensure long-term protection of our air, water, and land resources.

 Through our work, we will achieve FLOW’s vision: A future where healthy waters sustain healthy communities in the Great Lakes Basin.

 FLOW’s potential and effectiveness reflect, in part, an important commitment to internally held values, which guide our operations.
 How we do our work is as important as what work we do.
 FLOW is committed to core operating principles that inform our attitudes, actions, and culture.
 These principles are vital for our staff, board members, volunteers, and partners.